 What is the disclosure process?

 UI Health Care faculty and staff who meet the eligibility requirements for disclosure (see below) will be required to complete an online disclosure each year and update the disclosure as new or changed outside financial relationships occur.
 All UI Health Care employees who meet the requirements must submit a certification through the eCOI system annually.
 Those who have no outside financial relationships to disclose will only submit the certification.
 Those who do have outside financial relationships to disclose must also submit a Disclosure Report for each relationship.

 Who is required to submit an annual disclosure?

-All UI Health Care employees working 50 percent time or more in a classification identified below and trainees must complete an online disclosure at least once per year:
+All UI Health Care employees working 50 percent time or more in a classification identified below, and trainees, must complete an annual disclosure/certification at least once per year:

 - Professional and Scientific Staff